-TABLE 14 Packet memory on ICX devices
+TABLE 14 Packet Memory on ICX Devices

-These devices run in cut-through mode, which means that cut-through eligible packets are not buffered.
+Some of the devices run in cut-through mode, which means that cut-through eligible packets are not buffered.
 If a packet must be buffered, it is buffered after Layer 2 and Layer 3 lookup.
 The packet priority is classified before buffering.

-The ICX 7150, ICX 7250, ICX 7450, and ICX 7650 devices do not run in cut-through mode.
+The ICX 7150, ICX 7250, ICX 7450, ICX 7550, and ICX 7650 devices do not run in cut-through mode.